haha150/wTesla-IOS/README.md

 ## Have questions or require assistance?

-Create a issue on this github page.
+Create an issue on this github page.

 ## Donate